|

 -

-User-defined signals, which are not required but are
+User-defined signals, which are not required

-provided for flexibility.
+but are provided for flexibility.

 Required Signals

-The required signals are those which would typically be present on tape
+The required signals are those which would typically be present

 |

-| X |
+X |

 Controls the horizontal beam position.
-This is a bipolar analogue
+This is a bipolar

-A differential voltage level of -10V shall deflect the laser beam to
+A differential voltage level of -10V shall deflect the

-of +10V shall deflect the signal to the right side.
+signal to the right side.

-A differential voltage of +10V occurs if the normal signal line has
+A differential voltage of +10V occurs if the normal

-a voltage level of +10V with respect to the voltage level of the
+signal line has a voltage level of +10V with respect to

-inverted signal line.
-When compared to the ground level of the
+compared to the ground level of the differential driver,

-shall be +5V and the voltage level of the inverted signal shall be
+and the voltage level of the inverted signal shall be

 -5V. |

-| Y |
+Y |

 Controls the vertical beam position.
-This is a bipolar analogue
+This is a bipolar

-A differential voltage level of -10V shall deflect the laser beam to
+A differential voltage level of -10V shall deflect the

-the bottom of the screen.
-A differential voltage level of +10V shall
+laser beam to the bottom of the screen.
+A differential

-deflect the signal to the top of the screen.
-A differential voltage
+top of the screen.
+A differential voltage level of 0V

-level of 0V shall place the beam in the center of the screen
+shall place the beam in the center of the screen

 vertically.

-A differential voltage of +10V occurs if the normal signal line has
+A differential voltage of +10V occurs if the normal

-a voltage level of +10V with respect to the voltage level of the
+signal line has a voltage level of +10V with respect to

-inverted signal line.
-When compared to the ground level of the
+compared to the ground level of the differential driver,

-shall be +5V and the voltage level of the inverted signal shall be
+and the voltage level of the inverted signal shall be

 -5V. |

-| R |
+R |

 Controls the red intensity.
-This is a unipolar analogue signal whose
+This is a unipolar analogue

-voltage range is 5V peak-to-peak differential.
+signal whose voltage range is 5V peak-to-peak

-A differential voltage level of 0V shall produce no red output.
-A
+A differential voltage level of 0V shall produce no red

-differential voltage level of +5V shall produce maximum red output.
+output.
+A differential voltage level of +5V shall

-A differential voltage of +5V occurs if the normal signal line has a
+A differential voltage of +5V occurs if the normal

-voltage level of +5V with respect to the voltage level of the
+signal line has a voltage level of +5V with respect to

-inverted signal line.
-When compared to the ground level of the
+compared to the ground level of the differential driver,

--2.5V.
+be -2.5V.

 See “Colour Channel Usage” section, below. |

-| G |
+G |

 Controls the green intensity.
-This is a unipolar analogue signal
+This is a unipolar

-whose voltage range is 5V peak-to-peak differential.
+analogue signal whose voltage range is 5V peak-to-peak

-A differential voltage level of 0V shall produce no green output.
-A
+A differential voltage level of 0V shall produce no

-A differential voltage of +5V occurs if the normal signal line has a
+A differential voltage of +5V occurs if the normal

-voltage level of +5V with respect to the voltage level of the
+signal line has a voltage level of +5V with respect to

-inverted signal line.
-When compared to the ground level of the
+compared to the ground level of the differential driver,

--2.5V.
+be -2.5V.

 See “Colour Channel Usage” section, below. |

-| B |
+B |

 Controls the blue intensity.
-This is a unipolar analogue signal
+This is a unipolar analogue

-whose voltage range is 5V peak-to-peak differential.
+signal whose voltage range is 5V peak-to-peak

-A differential voltage level of 0V shall produce no blue output.
-A
+A differential voltage level of 0V shall produce no blue

-differential voltage level of +5V shall produce maximum blue output.
+output.
+A differential voltage level of +5V shall

-A differential voltage of +5V occurs if the normal signal line has a
+A differential voltage of +5V occurs if the normal

-voltage level of +5V with respect to the voltage level of the
+signal line has a voltage level of +5V with respect to

-inverted signal line.
-When compared to the ground level of the
+compared to the ground level of the differential driver,

--2.5V.
+be -2.5V.

 See “Colour Channel Usage” section, below. |